top of page

 XXXX University is my first choice because it has a proven record of accomplishment of first-rate preparation of students to deliver safe anesthesia care.
 XXXX University’s Nurse Anesthesia Program is well noted for its sheer excellence and accreditation, as well as its passing rate of 94 percent in 2018, zero percent attrition rate, 100% employment rate in the last ten years, the small class setting, and the provision of clinical opportunities in over twenty-seven hospitals, all of which I find most appealing.

 My greatest strength as a human being and a nurse is my compassion, enabling and empowering me to go that extra mile for each patient.
 My strengths will help me to succeed in graduate school, setting realistic, measurable, and attainable goals.
 I possess the qualities of inner motivation and a positive attitude, quick learning with new material, leadership ability, flexibility, performing well under pressure/stress, and excellent critical/clinical judgment skills.
 I must admit that enrolling in graduate nursing school will have some challenges.
-For example, the challenge of being a mother, wife, working woman, student, balancing family, school, work, etc. But these are realities that one must first learn to manage, as I have, before embarking on such a journey.
+For example, the challenge of being a mother, wife, employee, student, balancing family, school, work, etc. But these are realities that one must first learn to manage, as I have, before embarking on such a journey.
 I have given these challenges careful thought, and I have an excellent time management plan to set in place once I am accepted.
-I plan to work very hard and save money for the well-being of my family, if possible, take loans to pay off my tuition, find a home nanny to help care for my kids, and reduce my workload to create a clever balance between school, work, and family.
+I plan to work extremely hard and save money for the well-being of my family, if possible, take loans to pay off my tuition, find a home nanny to help care for my kids, and reduce my workload to create a clever balance between school, work, and family.
 Given my background, training, and experience, my greatest aspiration is to be considered for your distinguished DNP Program in Nurse Anesthesia at XXXX University.

 Thank you in advance for your consideration, and I look forward to hearing back from you.